Home batteries in WA — the honest ROI picture (2026)

 When batteries make financial sense in Perth, which brands hold up, actual payback timelines, and the WA-specific rebates that change the maths.

 Let's get the uncomfortable truth out of the way: home batteries in WA don't pay for themselves as quickly as solar panels do.
-A well-sized solar system pays back in 3-5 years.
-A battery?
-More like 7-10 years without subsidies, 5-7 with the current WA Battery Scheme.
+Actual payback depends on system size, battery size, tariff, export profile, install price, and household load shape.
+Use the calculator result with the shown inputs rather than relying on a fixed payback figure.

 That said, the maths is improving every year.
 Here's what you need to know.